 LastPass has support for various fingerprint readers, including Windows Biometric Framework, as a Premium feature.
-Once enabled, you can use the Fingerprint reader to login to LastPass, rather than having to enter the Master Password.
+Once enabled, you can use the Fingerprint reader to login to the LastPass browser extension, rather than having to enter the Master Password.
 This includes Master Password reprompts as well.

 - Windows 7 or above